napframework/nap-docs/app/manual/01_gettingstarted.md

 #### Bind Texture {#bine_cube_texture}

 Right-click on `Samplers` in the inspector panel and add a `nap::Sampler2D`.
 Change the `Name` of the new sampler to *inTexture*.
-Now click on the rings icon next to `Texture` and select the `CubeTexture` in the popup.
+Now click on the icon next to `Texture` and select the `CubeTexture` in the popup.

 You just set the (default) texture of the cube to `CubeTexture` by creating a binding in the material that targets the `inTexture` sampler in the shader: